gvwilson/thirdbit/src/fiction/iffy/index.md

 She straightened up and worked her tongue in her mouth.
-It still felt like someone had replaced it with a piece of pressed jellyfish, but the room was longer an endlessly-receding tunnel from a horror sim.
+It still felt like someone had replaced it with a piece of pressed jellyfish, but the room was no longer an endlessly-receding tunnel from a horror sim.
 She focused on the app lying on the bunk and pushed with her mind once again.
 Something inside the door clicked and it slid aside.

 A few seconds later she stood in front of another cabin door and pressed her sticky hand against the contact place beside it.
 "What happened to you?"
 Edson asked as he stood.